How to Install Puppet on Ubuntu Linux

 Save the exit.

-After installing, the commands below can be used to stop, start and enable the Puppet agent to automatically start up when the client boots.
+After installation, the commands below can stop, start, and enable the Puppet agent to start when the client boots automatically.

 To verify that the Puppet agent is installed and running, run the commands below: